Hezkore/bash-ai/README.md

 - Command suggestions: Get intelligent command suggestions based on your input.
 - Command information: Provides details about the suggested command.
 - Execute commands: Choose to execute the suggested commands directly from bai.
+- Edit commands: Ability to edit the suggested commands before execution.

 ## Installation